Code-Institute-Submissions/Milestone-Project-168/README.md

 -   The website was viewed on a variety of devices such as Desktop, Laptop and a variety of iPhones & Android phones to check it loaded correctly.
 -   The website was tested on Responsinator to ensure responsiveness on all devices.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 This was done by frequently moving from one page by clicking the button links for all pages on all devices.
--   A large amount of testing of the game functions was completed during developement.
+-   A large amount of testing of the game functions was completed during development.
 After every change the game was tested to ensure no new issues or bugs were located.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues, they reported a success on all fronts.
 -   The website was tested on [Lighthouse](https://developers.google.com/web/tools/lighthouse) and achieved a high score on all issues: